littleponytin/Getting-and-Cleaning-Data/README.md

 Source file name: run_analysis.R

-Note: This script uses plyr library functions.
+Note: This script uses plyr and reshape library functions.

 This R script does the following: